chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 <!--
 bring it on back
-from code without anyone noticing,
+immutably from code without anyone noticing,
 -->

 ---